|

 peeve the other disciples when they asked for the two seats right next to Jesus

 in his kingdom.
-Their approach to Jesus was unbelievable: "Teacher, we want you
+Their approach to Jesus was unbelievable: "Teacher, we

-the request itself!
+even before making the request itself!

 Ever been a little inappropriately